How much does a divorce cost in Oklahoma?

 Contributions to the other’s education or earning capacity

-When going through a divorce and if you need to pay alimony, consulting with a financial advisor is invaluable.
+If you need to pay alimony, consulting with a financial advisor can be invaluable.
 They provide crucial insights into effectively managing your finances during and after the divorce, ensuring alimony arrangements align with your long-term financial goals.

 What happens to children during a divorce in Oklahoma?